strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Back in spring 2020 at [GoOut][goout],
 we were looking to replace our [Spring](https://spring.io/projects/spring-framework)-[Tomcat](https://tomcat.apache.org/) duo by a more lightweight framework to power our future Kotlin microservices.
-We did some detailed (and sometimes philosophical) theoretical comparisons that I much enjoyed, but these cannot substitute a hands-on experience.
+We did some detailed (at times philosophical) theoretical comparisons that I much enjoyed, but these cannot substitute a hands-on experience.
 We decided to implement proof-of-concept microservices using the most viable frameworks, stressing them in a benchmark along the way.